Frequently Asked Questions

 No. There is no toxic residue when the biodegradable plastic decomposes.
 Plastic such as polyethylene break down to CH4, C02 and organic matter.

-No. It has no shelf life or expiry dates and will only biodegrade when disposed of in a landfill.
+No. It has no shelf life or expiry dates and will only biodegrade when disposed of in landfill conditions.